Tag Archives: Lars Ulrich

 Metal legend Ronnie James Dio succumbed to stomach cancer on Sunday, and well-deserved tributes and remembrances have been pouring in over the e-wires ever since.

-Lars Ulrich posted a genuinely “open” letter indeed to RJD on Metaillica’s website:
+Lars Ulrich posted an open letter to RJD on Metallica’s website:

 Dear Ronnie,